GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/index.md

 * Entitlement
 * Asset

-Within each component, administrators create <span title="The top-level segmentation for component definitions.">`classes`<span> and within `classes`, `definitions`. `Classes` serve to logically group different `component` `definitions` for management purposes, while `definitions` allow administrators to create a library of very specific component configurations that can be related to one another in a structured manner.
+Within each component, administrators create `classes` and within `classes`, `definitions`. `Classes` serve to logically group different `component` `definitions` for management purposes, while `definitions` allow administrators to create a library of very specific component configurations that can be related to one another in a structured manner.
 It is these `definitions` that form the backbone of Iris' flexible structure.

 ### Instantiating entities